nightscout/trio-docs/docs/EN/settings/configuration/preferences/trio.md

 We want to highlight a very important risk before you get started.

-For safety, always assume a previous remote carb/bolus was delivered, whether it shows in Nightscout Trio.
+For safety, always assume a previous remote carb/bolus was delivered, whether it shows in Nightscout or not.

 >**For Example:**
 >